brooklynrail/brooklynrail-platform/content/events/2022/10/words-feel-like-change-pockets-feel-like-words-a-rail-reading-curated-by-anne-tardos.md

 ---
-title: "Words Feel Like Change - Pockets Feel Like Words: A Rail Reading Curated by Anne Tardos"
+title: "Love is Found in All the Ways Friends Speak: A Rail Reading Curated by Anne Tardos"
 deck: Featuring Tardos, Marcella Durand, Evelyn Reilly, and Jennifer Firestone
 summary: Anne Tardos curates our 109th Wednesday Poetry Reading with Marcella Durand, Evelyn Reilly, and Jennifer Firestone.